argoproj-archive/argo-site/docs/yaml/argo_tutorial_2_create_docker_image_build_workflow.md

 ### Create your YAML files

-1. Create an `.argo` folder under your repository
+1. Create a `.argo` folder under your repository
 2. Copy YAML templates from [https://github.com/argoproj/dind/](https://github.com/argoproj/dind/) to your `.argo` folder.
-3.  `axscm_checkout.yaml` defines a container that Argo provides for checking out code in your AWS S3 which can be accessed by your other workflow steps.
+3.  `argo_checkout.yaml` defines a container that Argo provides for checking out code in your AWS S3 which can be accessed by your other workflow steps.
 You shouldn't need to modify it.
-4.  `axapproval.yaml` defines a container provided by Argo for sending email for approval.
+4.  `argoapproval.yaml` defines a container provided by Argo for sending email for approval.
 You shouldn't need to modify it.
 5. Customize the `dind-workflow.yaml` file with your build and deploy containers.
 6. (Optional) The `dind-project.yaml` file defines how it will show up in your Catalog menu.
 You only need this file if you want workflow to show up in your Catalog.
 Otherwise you can run the workflow against your commits in Timelines menu.
 You can also see and run all your YAML templates under Templates menu.
 7. If you want to add more test steps or configure a policy to automatically trigger this workflow, then please review the steps and YAML template files in the CI-workflow tutorial.